akaliutau/tensorflow-grimoire/README.md

 This repository explores the fundamentals of Deep Learning on examples using TensorFlow framework

-# Fundamentals of Tensorflow and numpy
+# Fundamentals of ML, Tensorflow and numpy

-Parameters in Dense Layers
+## Parameters in Dense Layers

 Dense (or fully connected) layers in neural networks are the primary contributors to the total parameter count.
 Here's how the number of parameters is calculated for a dense layer: